 © 2018, Emerald Publishing Limited.
 Purpose: Development and operations (DevOps) is complex in nature.
 Organizations are unsure how to effectively establish a DevOps capability for the continuous delivery of information management systems.
 This paper aims to compile and analyze DevOps by applying the well-known systematic literature review (SLR) approach.
 This review is intended to provide a knowledge base to support the informed, effective and less risky adoption of DevOps for information management systems.
 Design/methodology/approach: In this qualitative research study, the SLR method was applied to identify 3,790 papers, of which, 32 relevant papers were selected and reviewed.
 Findings: The results are organized using the well-known ISO/IEC 24744 metamodel elements: people (roles), process, technology and artifacts.
 In total 11 major roles, 6 processes, 23 technologies, 5 artifacts and 7 challenges (including 6 corresponding solutions) were found.
 DevOps engineer is becoming a newly identified role.
 Continuous delivery pipeline and continuous improvement are the most highlighted major DevOps processes.
 Build system technology is becoming the key focus of DevOps.
 Finally, major challenges are around people and culture and the misunderstanding of DevOps.
 Potential research areas are: DevOps analytics, artifacts and tool–chain integration.
 Research limitations/implications: The research findings will serve as a resource for both practitioners and researchers who have interest in the research and adoption of DevOps for information management systems.
 Originality/value: This paper provides a comprehensive systematic review of the body of knowledge to support the ongoing research and adoption of emerging trends of DevOps for information management systems.

-Niazi, M, Mahmood, S, Alshayeb, M, Baqais, AAB & Gill, AQ 2017, 'Motivators for adopting social computing in global software development: An empirical study', Journal of Software: Evolution and Process, vol. 29, no. 8.View/Download from: UTS OPUS or Publisher's site
+Niazi, M, Mahmood, S, Alshayeb, M, Baqais, AAB & Gill, AQ 2017, 'Motivators for adopting social computing in global software development: An empirical study', Journal of Software: Evolution and Process, vol. 29, no. 8.View/Download from: Publisher's site

 Copyright © 2017 John Wiley & Sons, Ltd. Managing communication in collaborative global software development (GSD) projects is both critical and challenging.
 While social computing has received much attention from practitioners, social computing adoption is still an emerging research area in GSD.
 This research paper provides a review of the academic research in social computing and identifies motivators for adopting social computing in the GSD context.
 We applied the systematic literature review (SLR) and questionnaire survey with 35 software industry experts to address the research objective.
 Firstly, we implemented a formal SLR approach and identified an initial set of social computing adoption motivators.
 Secondly, a questionnaire survey was developed based on the SLR and was tested by means of a pilot study.
 The findings of this combined SLR and questionnaire survey indicate that real-time communication and coordination, knowledge acquisition, expert feedback, and information sharing are the key factors that motivate social computing adoption in GSD projects.
 The results of t test (ie, t =.558, P =.589) show that there is no significant difference between the findings of SLR and questionnaire.
 The results of this study suggest the need for developing social computing strategies and policies to guide the strategic adoption of social computing tools in GSD projects.

-Gill, AQ, Braytee, A & Hussain, FK 2017, 'Adaptive service e-contract information management reference architecture', VINE Journal of Information and Knowledge Management Systems, vol. 47, no. 3, pp. 395-410.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ, Braytee, A & Hussain, FK 2017, 'Adaptive service e-contract information management reference architecture', VINE Journal of Information and Knowledge Management Systems, vol. 47, no. 3, pp. 395-410.View/Download from: Publisher's site

 © 2017, © Emerald Publishing Limited.
 Purpose: The aim of this paper is to report on the adaptive e-contract information management reference architecture using the systematic literature review (SLR) method.
 Enterprises need to effectively design and implement complex adaptive e-contract information management architecture to support dynamic service interactions or transactions.
 Design/methodology/approach: The SLR method is three-fold and was adopted as follows.
 First, a customized literature search with relevant selection criteria was developed, which was then applied to initially identify a set of 1,573 papers.
 Second, 55 of 1,573 papers were selected for review based on the initial review of each identified paper title and abstract.
 Finally, based on the second review, 24 papers relevant to this research were selected and reviewed in detail.
 Findings: This detailed review resulted in the adaptive e-contract information management reference architecture elements including structure, life cycle and supporting technology.
 Research limitations/implications: The reference architecture elements could serve as a taxonomy for researchers and practitioners to develop context-specific service e-contract information management architecture to support dynamic service interactions for value co-creation.
 The results are limited to the number of selected databases and papers reviewed in this study.
 Originality/value: This paper offers a review of the body of knowledge and novel e-contract information management reference architecture, which is important to support the emerging trends of internet of services.

-Gill, AQ, Phennel, N, Lane, D & Phung, VL 2016, 'IoT-enabled Emergency Information Supply Chain Architecture for Elderly People: The Australian Context', Information Systems, vol. 58, pp. 75-86.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ, Phennel, N, Lane, D & Phung, VL 2016, 'IoT-enabled Emergency Information Supply Chain Architecture for Elderly People: The Australian Context', Information Systems, vol. 58, pp. 75-86.View/Download from: Publisher's site

 The effective delivery of emergency information to elderly people is a challenging task.
 Failure to deliver appropriate information can have an adverse impact on the well-being of the elderly people.
 This paper addresses this challenge and proposes an IoT-enabled information architecture driven approach, which is called “Resalert”.
 Resalert offers IoT-enabled emergency information supply chain architecture pattern, IoT device architecture and system architecture.
 The applicability of the Resalert is evaluated by the means of an example scenario, a portable Raspberry Pi based system prototype and user evaluation.
 The results of this research indicate that the proposed approach seems useful to the effective delivery of emergency information to elderly people.

-Alzoubi, Y, Gill, AQ & Al-ani, A 2016, 'Empirical studies of geographically distributed agile development communication challenges: A systematic review', Information and Management, vol. 53, no. 1, pp. 22-37.View/Download from: UTS OPUS or Publisher's site
+Alzoubi, Y, Gill, AQ & Al-ani, A 2016, 'Empirical studies of geographically distributed agile development communication challenges: A systematic review', Information and Management, vol. 53, no. 1, pp. 22-37.View/Download from: Publisher's site

 There is increasing interest in studying and applying geographically distributed agile development (GDAD).
 Much has been published on GDAD communication.
 There is a need to systematically review and synthesize the literature on GDAD communication challenges.
 Using the SLR approach and applying customized search criteria derived from the research questions, 21 relevant empirical studies were identified and reviewed in this paper.
 The data from these papers were extracted to identify communication challenges and the techniques used to overcome these challenges.
 The findings of this research serve as a resource for GDAD practitioners and researchers when setting future research priorities and directions.